All Collections

 If you’re sharing a Channel, the process is basically the same as for a folder, but you’ll access the embed codes in a slightly different way.
 First you’ll want to navigate to the Channel preview page by clicking the Edit/Preview Channel button.

-Once you’re on the Channel preview page, click on over to the Share tab on the left hand side of the page.
-You’ll see several options which are preset to generate an inline embed code!
+Once you’re on the Channel preview page, click "Embed & Share" to access the embed and share modal.
+You’ll see several options to generate an inline embed code!

-If you need to use an iframe to embed your episode, look no further than our fallback option:
+If you need to use an iframe to embed your media, look no further than our fallback option.
+In the embed modal, click "Advanced Settings," and scroll down to access the fallback option.

 Fallback embed code